CK Zhang · Student researcher

 Project Argus

-Five-minute browser-based screening support for outpatient clinics and community screenings.
+Five-minute screening support for outpatient clinics and community screenings.

 Project Argus clinic-ready browser-based screening workflow